Khachaturyan sisters case: Investigation

 In August 2020, as the case reached the Moscow City Court, it granted a motion by the lawyers of Krestina and Angelina for the case to be heard by a jury.
 Maria had been declared unfit to stand trial, and the prosecutors were expected to request a court to order medical treatment for her, in a separate trial.

 On 4 December 2020, the Basmanny Court in Moscow declared illegal the investigator's refusal to launch a criminal case against Mikhail Khachaturyan.
 In early February 2021, the Moscow City Court remanded the case against Angelina and Krestina back to prosecutors until their father's actions get a legal qualification.
 In March, the case against Mikhail was opened on charges of sexual assault, sexual coercion, and torture, and the sisters were recognized as his victims.

-In 2021, during the investigation against Mikhail Khachaturyan, experts posthumously declared that he had manipulated people by means of intimidation, demonstration of violence, cruelty, insults, humiliation, resorted to battery, abuse, physical and sexual violence, and that had a sexual attraction disorder, namely pedophilia.
+In 2021, during the investigation against Mikhail Khachaturyan, experts posthumously declared that he had manipulated people by means of intimidation, demonstration of violence, cruelty, insults, humiliation, resorted to battery, abuse, physical and sexual violence, and that he had a sexual attraction disorder, namely pedophilia.

 On 29 May 2022, it was reported that the investigation against Mikhail was over.
 He was charged with sexual violence, battery, and distribution of pornography.

+However, the charges were subsequently changed again.
+On 30 March 2023, the case was finally brought to the Butyrsky court in Moscow, with Mikhail Khachaturyan charged with two counts of sexual violence against minors, wilful infliction of grievous bodily harm to several persons, as well as distribution of pornography on the Internet.

+In October 2023, it was reported that Anatoly Razinkin, the First Deputy Prosecutor General of Russia, denied the request to approve the indictment against Krestina and Angelina.
+Igor Krasnov, the Prosecutor General, concurred with his opinion as the Investigative Committee tried to object.
+The investigators were instructed yet again to establish the motives of the girls, taking into account their traumatic experience.
+It was expected that this demand may lead to the investigation being over only after the verdict in the Mikhail's posthumous case.
+The investigation against the third sister, Maria, was also expected to last longer, as yet another medical-sexological-psychiatrical evaluation of hers was being prepared.
+It was not excluded that Krestina and Angelina might be re-examined as well.

+On 21 April 2025, Mikhail Khachaturyan was posthumously found guilty on all counts.
+On 10 November 2025, the Moscow City Court upheld the decision, correcting the lower court's wording to state that a deceased person could be found to have "committed the crime" but not to be "guilty" of it.